 Whether the injury responsible for trauma to the spinal cord is from a motor vehicle accident, a fall, a medical procedure gone wrong, or a sports accident, the symptoms and severity of the injury depend on the location of the trauma.

-Approximately 18 inches in length, the spinal cord reaches from the base of the brain to the waist, and it is the largest nerve in the body.
+Approximately 18 inches in length on average, the spinal cord reaches from the base of the brain to the waist, and it is the largest nerve in the body.
 Spinal nerves extend from both sides of the spinal cord and relay sensory data to the brain, and, in return, the brain communicates to the muscles, resulting in movement.

 Damage to the sacral vertebrae (S1-S4,) above the tailbone, may cause problems in the hips, pelvis, and buttocks.
 A spinal cord injury is traumatic, overwhelming, and almost always preventable.

 Spinal cord injuries are classified as either complete or incomplete.
-In a complete injury, there is no sensation or voluntary movement below the injury site, while in an incomplete SCI, there is some sensation and possibly limited movement.
+In a complete injury, there is no sensation or voluntary movement below the injury site, while in an incomplete SCI, there is some sensation, function, and possibly limited movement.

 Secondary Complications You May Expect From a Doral Spinal Cord Injury